StartloJ/lab_aws_terraform/README.md

 # lab_aws_terraform

-Provide a terraform structure to learn AWS services
+Provide a terraform structure to learn AWS services and practice for develop Terraform.

 ## Prerequisites